lanl/singularity-eos/doc/sphinx/src/models.rst

 One of the most commonly-used EOS is the linear :math:`U_s`-:math:`u_p` version of the Mie-Gruneisen EOS.
 This EOS uses the Hugoniot as the reference curve and is extensively used in shock physics.
-This version implements the exact thermodynamic tempearture on the Hugoniot and also adds an entropy.
+This version implements the exact thermodynamic temperature on the Hugoniot and also adds an entropy.

 The pressure follows the traditional Mie-Gruneisen form,